swanchain/python-sdk-docs-samples/computing/README.md

 PRIVATE_KEY=<your_private_key>
 SWAN_API_KEY=<your_swanchain_api_key>
 ```
-4. Load your personal information
+4. Load your personal information (Optional)
+We recommand storing personal information as environment variables for safety.
 ```python
 from dotenv import load_dotenv load_dotenv()